Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning: Evaluation

+The significant increase in efficiency with a population split results from i) the ability to run the review and recommendation updates in parallel, and ii) the population split allows for targeted A/B testing to relevant segments of the population.

-\textbf{Discussion} We start with two critical reflections on the tests. \begin{itemize} \item The performance and accuracy of the machine learning model affects the result of the method: a model that makes bad predictions will divide a population wrongly thus affecting the results of the A/B tests.
-The model used in the evaluation performed very well, demonstrating the benefits of population splits for targeted A/B tests. \item The introduction of a population split introduces additional latency to the processing of requests.
-This extra latency can be detrimental to the user experience as noted by practitioners at Booking.com~\cite{Bernardi2019}.
-Hence, the designer needs to ensure that the time the machine learning model takes to produce predictions is acceptable to the users.
+The performance and accuracy of the machine learning model affect the result of the method: a model that makes bad predictions will divide a population wrongly thus affecting the results of the A/B tests.
+The model used in the evaluation performed very well, demonstrating the benefits of population splits for targeted A/B tests.